joakim666/ismonitor/README.md

 E.g. verify no matches for the string 'ERROR' in all log files the last 5 minutes or that the string 'successful' appeared at least 3 times.

-(Currently hardcoded for the ELK-stack running in a docker container and doing the queries through docker exec)

 ## Build instructions